akhilsundar/getting-and-cleaning-data/README.md

 6. Creates a text file with the tidy data

+The script was made with knowledge from the Coursera Course and other online resources such as stackoverflow for tips and solutions to various issues.

 ##Output
 The output can be found in this repo.
 The file is TidyData.txt